Work for Study Abroad

-Office assistants are the face of the Office of Study Abroad.
+Office assistants are the face of Study Abroad & Global Engagement.
 They greet all visitors, answer the phone, handle appointment scheduling and check-ins, and process study abroad paperwork.
-Office assistants work closely with the program coordinators and other OSA staff.
+Office assistants work closely with the program coordinators and other Study Abroad & Global Engagement staff.
 This position is great for building communication skills, learning the functions of a large office, and interacting with a wide variety of people.
 Office assistants should be detail-oriented, reliable, motivated, and organized.
 Applicants should be culturally aware and excited about study abroad.

 Why become an office assistant?

-"I’ve worked in the Office of Study Abroad for two years as an office assistant.
+"I’ve worked in Study Abroad & Global Engagement for two years as an office assistant.
 I’ve enjoyed my time working here because of the worldly atmosphere.
 Not having the opportunity to travel since I returned from my abroad trip a few years ago, I have had the opportunity to help other students take that journey and hear their stories.
 Being on campus and having convenient hours has also made it possible for me to handle working and being a full time student." -Jake W., 2013-2015

-The Office of Study Abroad hires 1-2 graphic designers each year.
+Study Abroad & Global Engagement hires 1-2 graphic designers each year.
 The graphic designer must be able to work 18-20 hours per week between 9 - 5, M - F. Applicants are required to have extensive prior experience using Adobe products, including InDesign and Illustrator.
 Graphic design majors are preferred, but other majors will be considered.
 This is an excellent position for a designer who appreciates a brand and vision, but wants to develop unique concepts and improve functionality.
 The graphic designer edits and creates program brochures, designs posters, develops social media campaigns, assists with web graphics, and collaborates on newsletters, magazines, and other large print projects.
 Prior study abroad experience preferred, but not required.